lammps/lammps/doc/src/fix_property_atom.rst

 <atom_style>` are initialized when atoms are created, e.g. by the
 :doc:`read_data <read_data>` or :doc:`create_atoms <create_atoms>`
 commands.
 The per-atom properties defined by this fix are not.
 So you need to initialize them explicitly.
-One way to do thisis :doc:`read_data <read_data>` command, using its *fix* keyword and passing it the fix-ID of this fix.
+One way to do this is :doc:`read_data <read_data>` command, using its *fix* keyword and passing it the fix-ID of this fix.